pawnu/pawnu.github.io/README.md

 Listed are some of my personal DevSecOps projects and their progresses.

 They are based on my interests and some popular tools used in the industry.
-I tried to vary each pipeline tooling in order to learn and overcome whatever challenges would present itself in CI/CD pipeline.
+I tried to vary each pipeline tooling in order to learn and overcome whatever challenge would present itself in CI/CD pipeline.

 - [x] Python Jenkins Declarative pipeline
 - [x] JAVA AWS cloud-native Pipeline
 - [x] JavaScript Azure-DevOps Pipeline
-- [x] REST API GCP GoCD Pipeline
+- [x] Python-flask API GCP GoCD Pipeline
-- [ ] Mobile App Security Pipeline *(TBC, TBD Android and/or Swift)*
+- [ ] Mobile App Security Pipeline *(In progress - Android and Swift)*
 - [x] Attack Tree SlackBot
 - [ ] Security Education For Teams *(In progress)*